Ancient furniture: Babylonia

-The Babylonians were highly specialized in carpentry and "cabinet-making": they would export furniture to the Assyrians and other civilizations.
+The Babylonians were highly specialized in carpentry and "cabinet-making"; they would export furniture to the Assyrians and other civilizations.
 The most elaborate pieces were found in temples.

 Assyria

-In Ancient Assyria plaques would be used as furniture.
-The Ancient Assyrians had carved ivory pieces.
+In ancient Assyria plaques would be used as furniture.
+The ancient Assyrians had carved ivory pieces.
 They were used to make fan handles, boxes, and furniture inlays.
 The furniture would commonly depict flowers.
 There was a wide variety of Assyrian chairs.
 Some chairs had backs and arms, some resembled a footstool.
-Sometimes Assyrian chairs would be placed so high a footstool was required to sit on them.
-Chairs and footstool would be furnished with cushions covered in tapestries.
+Sometimes Assyrian chairs would be placed so high that a footstool was required to sit on them.
+Chairs and footstools would be furnished with cushions covered in tapestries.
 Wealthier Assyrians would also furnish their couches and bed frames with tapestries.
-Poorer Assyrians would have a single mattress instead of a bed.
-Assyrian tables had four legs, often these legs would be inlaid with ivory.
-Other metals could be inlaid into chairs and sofas.
+Poor Assyrians would have a single mattress instead of a bed.
+Assyrian tables had four legs, which were often inlaid with ivory.
+Other metals were inlaid into chairs and sofas.
 Households would also have bronze tripods for the purpose of holding vases of wine and water.
 Some vases were made of terracota, these vases could also be glazed with a blue vitrified substance resembling vases used by the Egyptians.
 The tripods used to hold these vases had feet shaped to resemble oxen or clinched hands.